EugeneGaiworonski/Ten-Recursion-Problems/README.md

+DECTOBIN.C
+--

+Description: Recursively converts and prints a decimal number in binary format

+FACT.C
+--

+Description: Calculates the factorial of a number using recursion and displays the result

+FIBCCHI.C
+--

+Description:

+Calculates and displays the nth Fibonacci number using a recursive approach

 GCD.C
 --

 Description: Computes the Greatest Common Divisor of two integers using the Euclidean algorithm (recursive implementation)

-DECTOBIN.C
---

-Description: Recursively converts and prints a decimal number in binary format

 POWER.C
 --

 Description: Calculates the result using a recursive power function

-FACT.C
---

-Description: Calculates the factorial of a number using recursion and displays the result